-* When the titular character tries to stake Dracula in the heart.
+* When Van Helsing tries to stake Dracula in the heart, it has no effect.

 -->'''Dracula:''' (looks at stake, smiles) Hello, Gabriel.

-* Despite being a "gypsy" princess who has spent most of the movie needing to be saved by Van Helsing, when she's been kidnapped by the last of Dracula's brides and is about to be sucked, Kate Beckinsale redeems herself with this exchange:
+* Despite being a gypsy princess who spent most of the movie needing to be rescued, when she's been kidnapped by the last of Dracula's brides and is about to be sucked, Anna redeems herself with this exchange.

 -->'''Aleera:''' Anna, my love.
 It is your blood that shall keep me beautiful.
 What do you think of that?\\

 [''laughs triumphantly, then screams as Anna catches a silver stake and impales her through the chest'']\\